Ninos History, Family Crest & Coats of Arms

 Early Notables of the Ninos family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Ninos Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Ninos Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ninos family to the New World and Oceana
+Migration of the Ninos family

 Some of the first settlers of this family name or some of its variants were: Alonso Nino, who arrived in America in 1526; Andres Nino, who arrived in Dominican Republic in 1539; Martin Nino, who arrived in New Granada in 1588; Juana Nino, who came to New Spain in 1596.